Aditya-B-007/SimpleOS/README.md

 ## License

-This product is released under the Apache 2.0 License.
+This product is released under the MIT License.
 See the LICENSE file for details.

 ## References